 Making Sense of the Law on race discrimination for employees

 Race discrimination law as it applies in the workplace is contained in the Equality Act 2010.
-If you have suffered discrimination based on your race, you should bring your case to a specialist race discrimination lawyer.
+If you have suffered discrimination of race in the workplace, you should bring your case to a specialist race discrimination lawyer.

 Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
 The harassment need not be because of the person’s own race for it to be unlawful.